BuaaLearn/lshort-new-zh-cn/README.md

 # The Not So Short Introduction To LaTeX (Chinese Edition), v5.05

+**WARNING: This repository has been moved to [CTeX-org/lshort-cn](https://www.github.com/CTeX-org/lshort-cn/ "") and is no longer active.**

 ## License

 This document is distributed under the **GNU Free Documentation License, version 1.3**.